SimonVaughanDataAndCode/tonic/README.md

 by
 * manually specifying a more suitable covariance matrix (set cov parameter equal to a valid covariance matrix).
 * adapting the proposal distribution based on the samples from the `burn in' period (set adapt = TRUE).
+By default we produce the nsteps samples by merging the output from nchains independent chains (default: nchains = 5).

 ## Assessing output